simp/simp-doc/docs/contributors_guide/maintenance/simp_puppet_module_release_procedures/Pre_Release_Checklist.rst

 Verify the component yields valid SIMP ISOs
 -------------------------------------------

-This check verifies that with this component, valid SIMP ISOs for for CentoOS 6 and CentOS 7 can be built.
+This check verifies that with this component, valid SIMP ISOs for CentOS 6 and CentOS 7 can be built.
 An ISO is considered to be valid when a SIMP server can be booted from it, configured via ``simp config``, and then bootstrapped via ``simp bootstrap``.
 For CentOS 6 and CentOS 7: